 The Atkins Library collects resources of the following types and formats.

 - Books/Monographs: This includes print editions as well as ebooks.

 - Journals, Newspapers, and Other Serials: E-journals are preferred; however, print versions will be collected if electronic subscriptions are unavailable, cost-prohibitive, or the print is preferable.

 - Textbooks: The Library does not buy print copies of assigned textbooks for specific classes because of limited funding and space.
-The Library encourages faculty to request e-textbooks through the Faculty eTextbook Database.
+The Library encourages faculty to request e-textbooks through the Course eBook Request Form.
 In some cases, core textbooks for the general collection may be acquired.
 The library also encourages the use of open textbooks and open education resources, and will assist faculty in locating materials that fit the course’s need.